ClemouDouard/Classification_Ocaml/README.md

 # Classification_Ocaml
-This is a school project.
+This is a school project, the file `rapport.pdf` is in french.

 ## To compile :